 If you’re unable to find a buyer during that time, the home sale contingency will enable you to rescind your offer and reclaim your earnest money deposit without any recourse.
-Understand, many sellers will refuse this contingency, but it’s still worth a try in most cases.
+Many sellers will refuse this contingency, but it’s still worth a try in most cases.

 Inspection contingencies are also worthwhile additions to any offer.
 After you make an offer, you’ll want to get the home inspected to make sure you have a full understanding of the home’s condition.
 It’s in your best interest to ensure that the seller is willing to do any work necessary before closing or take the respective cost out of the purchasing price.

 With an inspection contingency, you’ll be able to not only renegotiate the offer based on any necessary repairs but also break the agreement if the home needs more work than you can handle.

 The decision to include any contingencies in your offer should be made based on the transaction and your financial circumstances.
 If you’re in the middle of a bidding war, your agent will probably dissuade you from including any, as sellers are less likely to choose offers that require them.
 However, if there are no other offers on the table, it is worth the try.
 Contingencies can always be removed during the negotiation process.

 Earnest Money Deposit

 Along with your offer, you’ll also be required to provide an earnest money deposit, also known as an escrow deposit.
 This deposit is money that you provide upfront to show the seller that you’re serious about the offer, so the seller feels comfortable taking the home off the market.